riyaeliza123/Beginner-data-science-projects/README.md

 ## License

 `Beginner-data-science-projects` was created by Riya Eliza.
-It is licensed under the terms of the MIT license.
+It is licensed under the terms of the Creative Commons CC0.